Elico-Corp/odoo-addons/timesheet_activity_report/README.rst

 Timesheet Activity Report
 =========================

-This module extends the functionality of Project timesheet report.
+This module extends the functionality of project adding a timesheet report listed at timesheet completion analysis.
+You can use this report to communicate the timesheet analysis to the project members.

 Installation
 ============